OAKLAND RAIDERS ARE PROFESSIONAL FOOTBALL’S GREATEST TEAM: SO SAYS MEDICAL RESEARCH

 “One can lie with statistics, because numbers can be manipulated to support any argument.
 Statistics, done honestly, can make a statement like no other, but done dishonestly are deeply deceptive because the readership believes the numbers have been run up honestly.
 Medical statistics is not any exception.”
 From a 1997 issue of Research Gate (How to Lie with Statistics or How to Extract Data from Information)

-“So it is with much that you read and hear.
-Averages and relationships and trends and graphs are not always what they seem.
-There may be more in them than meets the eye, and there may be a good deal less.”
-Darrell Huff from his famous 1954 book, How to Lie With Statistics Writing in yesterday’s edition of Medpage Today, Dr. Jeffery Keller penned an article so audacious that the title alone would make anyone with even a cursory knowledge of professional football stop and do a double-take — How to Massage Data to Feel Like a Winner: Even the Oakland Raiders can Come Out on Top.
+Writing in yesterday’s edition of Medpage Today, Dr. Jeffery Keller penned an article so audacious that the title alone would make anyone with even a cursory knowledge of professional football (or for that matter, medical research) stop and do a double-take — How to Massage Data to Feel Like a Winner: Even the Oakland Raiders can Come Out on Top.

 Even though the Raiders have the NFL’s classiest receiver, Kansas State’s Jordy Nelson, the truth is, they stink.
 Bad.
 As in get out the Lysol and spray the whole can.
 Playing in a division that was arguably the cream of this past season’s crop — the AFC West — the Raiders finished a lowly 4-12.
 Like I said, they were terrible.
 But in the same way that REVISIONIST HISTORY has become the new norm in politics, so it has in medical research as well.

-Although I have spoken of all of the research community’s tricks-of-the-trade at various times in my EVIDENCE-BASED MEDICINE column; commenting on Dr. Keller’s article was too good to pass up.
-Today you’re going to see that TOM BRADY really does have nothing on Derek Carr!
+Although I have spoken of all of the medical research community’s tricks-of-the-trade at various times in my EVIDENCE-BASED MEDICINE column; commenting on Dr. Keller’s article was too good to pass up.
+Today you’re going to learn that TOM BRADY really doesn’t have anything on Derek Carr!

 “The Raiders can quickly and easily turn their season around by using the tried-and-true techniques of medical research.
 If a pharmaceutical company did 16 clinical trials of their new potential blockbuster, Drug X, they would never let a 4-12 outcome get them down.
 When published, I guarantee those trial results would look a lot better than 4-12.
 The Oakland Raiders can use the same techniques to improve their season record.”